KalyanTalabothula/k8-resources/notes.md

 | Cluster info           | Roles, namespaces, networking info   |

-So if your Kubernetes cluster restarts, it uses etcd to restore the last known state (what was running, where, etc.).
+So if your Kubernetes cluster RESTARTS, it uses etcd to restore the last known state (what was running, where, etc.).

 🏗️ Where does etcd run?